-In January 2014, Governor Christie signed legislation adding “civil celebrant[s] who [are] certified by the Secretary of State to solemnize marriages or civil unions” to the list of individuals that are statutorily empowered to solemnize marriages or civil unions.
+In January 2014, legislation was signed adding “civil celebrant[s] who [are] certified by the Secretary of State to solemnize marriages or civil unions” to the list of individuals that are statutorily empowered to solemnize marriages or civil unions.

 Pursuant to that statute, beginning May 1, 2014, the Department of State will begin accepting applications from prospective civil celebrants.